 Check-In (10 points) You should turn in a check-in (at least a couple paragraphs, no more than 1 page) on check-in due date (a bit less than halfway through).
 This check-in should outline what you've looked into so far and what your plan is for the remainder of the project (e.g., "I/we want to investigate X, we got the basic system running and looked through 10 data examples to confirm that our idea might work").
 The course staff will then provide feedback and guidance on the direction to maximize the project's change of succeeding.
-The check-in is worth 10 points and is graded based on whether you provided a good assessment of your progress so far, not the progress itself.
+The check-in is worth 10 points and is graded entirely on whether or not you provided a reasonably complete report on your progress so far, not the progress itself.